 Repeating courses has a direct impact on financial aid available to the student.
 Check with the financial aid officer for further information.
 Applying for readmission does not guarantee acceptance into a program.

-Should a student be dismissed from the college due to academic dishonesty or improper behavior, they will not be readmitted to the college, and will remain responsible for all financial obligations to the college.
+A student be dismissed from the college due to academic dishonesty or a violation of conduct, will not be readmitted to the college, and will remain responsible for all financial obligations to the college.

 Academic Counseling